 If you have 49 or fewer employees, you are not mandated under the Affordable Care Act to provide a health plan for your employees.
 However, as a business owner, providing proper care for employees enhances the quality, reputation, and culture of your small business.
 Getting great employees is key to strengthening a business, but keeping your employees is just as important to ensure longevity.
 Investing in your business and employees can pay off tremendously in the end.

 Some of the benefits that can come will providing healthcare include getting small business health care tax credit, enhancing job satisfaction and retention, maintaining healthy employees, and protecting yourself as well as any dependents you may have.

 Small Business Health Insurance Options

-Whether you are mandated or choosing to provide health insurance for you employees, the good news is that you have options.
-This section will break down a few options you have have including HRA’s, small group insurance, and self-funded plans.
+Whether you are mandated or choosing to provide health insurance for your employees, the good news is that you have options.
+This section will break down a few options you have including HRA’s, small group insurance, and self-funded plans.

 - Maximized Benefits